Improving Neural Surface Reconstruction with Feature Priors from Multi-View Image: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by the National Natural Science Foundation of China under Grant 62076067 and Shanghai Municipal Science and Technology Major Project (NO. 2021SHZDZX0103).
+This work was supported in part by the Shanghai Technology Development and Entrepreneurship Platform for Neuromorphic and AI SoC, the National Natural Science Foundation of China under Grant 62076067 and Shanghai Municipal Science and Technology Major Project (NO. 2021SHZDZX0103).
 This work was performed using the CFFF platform of Fudan University.
 Yanwei Fu is with School of Data Science, Fudan ISTBI—ZJNU Algorithm Centre for Brain-inspired Intelligence, Fudan University, Shanghai Key Lab of Intelligent Information Processing, and Technology Innovation Center of Calligraphy and Painting Digital Generation, Ministry of Culture and Tourism, China.
 Email: yanweifu@fudan.edu.cn